 BACKGROUND

-As of June 2023, there are 19 administrative positions at the college.
-Vacancies arise because of resignations or retirements and are generally retained with the associated budget.

-Unlike faculty requests, requests and procedures for administrative positions do not need to occur on a set timeline.Funding for an available classified position may become available through an existing position becoming vacant or additional revenue coming to the college.
-Either of these can occur throughout the year, so classified hiring requests do not have a set timeline and can occur throughout the year.
+Funding for an available administrative position may become available through an existing position becoming vacant or additional revenue coming to the college.
+Either of these can occur throughout the year, so administrative hiring requests do not have a set timeline and can occur throughout the year.
 They can also be made through the annual resource allocation guide process.
-Following the completion of that process every year, the president’s senior leadership team will review and rank all existing requests for classified positions.
-This ranked list will be used throughout the year to compare with need of a new request.
+Following the completion of that process every year, the president’s senior leadership team will review and rank all existing requests for administrative positions.
+This ranked list will be used throughout the year to compare with the need for a new request.
 Vacant positions are not automatically approved for re-hire.
 Those positions must be formally submitted in the process below and will be compared against the needs of the other existing requests.

-PRINCIPLES
+CRITERIA

 The following criteria will be used to fill vacant positions or to create new ones.

 Program Mandates: A mandate by an outside entity (e.g., an accreditation agency or state regulations) dictates the need for an administrative position.
+Language from the specific outside entity as well as an explanation of how it is currently not being met must be included with the application.

 Funding: A clearly identified funding source exists for the position.